YexuanXiao/corehost/README.md

 When corehost runs with elevated integrity (High IL) due to sudo or runas, UIPI prevents COM activation and handle transfer to Medium IL terminals.
 Since no GUI is available (the only GUI available to the original conhost is itself), corehost will refuse to execute the program and send a message in the notification center about what happened.

-Some third-party programs incorrectly use administrator mode of cmd for auto-startup, which typically manifests as a conhost window that flashes briefly at boot.
+Some third-party programs incorrectly launch other programs indirectly through an administrator-mode cmd.
+Since cmd lacks an equivalent to PowerShell's -WindowStyle parameter, this typically manifests as a conhost window that flashes briefly at boot.
 After replacing conhost with corehost, these programs will fail to start at boot.

 Note that since msix applications cannot run in safe mode, please back up the system's conhost.exe as an alternative terminal.